Salmon Cups Recipe

 - 1/8 teaspoon salt

 - 1. In a bowl, combine the first eight ingredients.
-Place four greased 8-oz. custard cups in an 11-in. x 7-in. baking dish.
+Place four greased 8-oz. custard cups in an 11x7-in. baking dish.
 Fill cups with salmon mixture; gently press down with a spoon until flattened.
 Fill dish with boiling water to depth of 1 in.
-Bake, uncovered, at 375° for 25-30 minutes or until a meat thermometer reads 160°.
+Bake, uncovered, at 375° for 25-30 minutes or until a thermometer reads 160°.

 - 2. In a saucepan, melt butter.
 Stir in flour until smooth; gradually add milk. bring to a boil; cook and stir for 1 minute or until thickened.
 Add cheese, pimientos, salt, garlic, pepper and hot pepper sauce; cook and stir until cheese is melted.